-An impromptu road trip can sound exciting and spontaneous.
-But if you’re wondering how to save money on a road trip, a little bit of planning can go a long way.
+But if you’re wondering how to save money on a road trip, a little bit of planning can go a long way to keep costs under control.

-If you have a choice of cars to take, you may want to go with one that is large enough to be comfortable, but also gives you the best gas mileage.
+If you have a choice of cars to take, you may want to go with one that is large enough to be comfortable but also gives you the best gas mileage.
+This is true whether you are using your own wheels or renting a car.

 You can use FuelEconomy.gov’s Trip Calculator to determine which car will cost you the least in gas.
 This tool helps estimate fuel consumption and how much it will cost for a particular route using a specific car.

-2. Driving at or Below the Speed Limit
+2. Drive at or Below the Speed Limit

 This cautionary measure can help you save money in two ways.
 For one, you’ll be less likely to get pulled over and slapped with an expensive speeding ticket.

 For another, observing the speed limit can actually reduce your gas consumption.
-In fact, you can save 17 cents a gallon on highways for every five miles per hour you slow down.
+In fact, according to the U.S. Department of Energy, you can save 18 cents a gallon on highways for every five miles per hour you slow down.

-You can also cut your gas costs by placing items inside the car or trunk rather then piling them on your roof.
-By reducing drag, this move can increase your fuel economy by as much as eight percent in city driving and up to 25 percent on highways.
+You can also cut your gas costs by placing items inside the car or trunk rather than piling them on your roof.
+By reducing drag, this tactic can increase your fuel economy by as much as 25% on highways according to one benchmark study.

-If you’re out of room in the car, using a rear-mounted cargo box or tray instead of a roof rack can improve your fuel economy by up to 12 percent.
+If you’re out of room in the car, using a rear-mounted cargo box or tray instead of a roof rack can improve your fuel economy by up to 9%.

 When you first start talking about the road trip, you may want to roughly map out where you want to go, how long it’ll take to get there, and if you’ll need hotels or motels.
 From there, you can calculate the approximate cost of gas (FuelEconomy.gov can help) and tolls (try Tollsmart ), as well as food and fun.